thorbenw/github-release-packager/README.md

 <span style="color:red; font-size:150%">
 The current status of this project is 'as needed to package `pandoc`'.
-Basic things might still change, but I'm eager to provide accoring semantic versioning to save anyone from getting into trouble due to breaking changes.
+Basic things might still change, but I'm eager to provide according semantic versioning to save anyone from getting into trouble due to breaking changes.
 </span>